redhog/pieshell/README.md

     140:/home/redhog/Projects/beta/pieshell >>> cd("..")
     140:/home/redhog/Projects/beta >>>

+To execute commands that require a path, for example ones in the current directory, or commands with a dot in their names

+    140:/home/redhog/Projects/beta/pieshell >>> getattr(env, "./setup.py")("--help")
+    Common commands: (see '--help-commands' for more)
+    ...

 ## Redirects

 Standard out and standard in of a pipeline can be redirected to a file